The best toaster oven air fryers for easy and delicious meal-prep in 2022

-We've tested some of the best toaster oven air fryers, from the likes of Sage, Breville and Ninja
+We've tested some of the best toaster oven air fryers, from the likes of Ninja, Sage, and Breville

-The best toaster oven air fryer will allow you to rustle up your favorite dishes and dinners in a quicker, healthier way than a traditional cooker.
-We've rounded up the best models which combine quick cook times, sleek design and value for money.
+The best toaster oven air fryer allows you to rustle up your favorite dishes and dinners in a quicker, healthier way than a traditional cooker.
+We've rounded up the best models which combine quick cook times, sleek design, and value for money.

 Toaster oven air fryers take the functionality of the best air fryers and pair them with mini ovens, resulting in a versatile product that can offer a wide range of cook functions, with less oil or fat required.
 Most can perform a range of cooking tasks, from air frying and baking to roasting and dehydrating.
 The typical toaster oven air fryer often offers five or more functions.